ZOYA Wholebeing Psychiatry

 • There are three types of services:

 2. Insurance- Based Service- we bill to your insurance.
 You are responsible for applicable copays, deductibles, and non-covered services only.
-This service is structured per insurance guidelines that typically do not cover the most comprehensive wholistic level of care.
-However, to uphold ZOYA's mission, it includes the traditional psychiatric care with a basic wholistic lense.
+This service is structured per insurance guidelines that typically do not cover the most comprehensive holistic level of care.
+However, to uphold ZOYA's mission, it includes the traditional psychiatric care with a basic holistic lense.

 3. ZOYA Membership-Designed for individuals seeking more continuous, personalized psychiatric support throughout their healing and wellness journey.
 Membership may be beneficial for clients who would benefit from more frequent follow-ups and ongoing support between appointments.
 Available for select clients based on clinical appropriateness and mutual fit.
 The members pay a consistent monthly fee of $375, which includes:

-• Access to ZOYA Structured Foundational Wholistic Care Programs (2, 4, or 6 months), tailored to your unique needs and goals.
+• Access to ZOYA’s Structured Foundational holistic Care Programs (2, 4, or 6 months), tailored to your unique needs and goals.

 • One monthly telehealth visit with your provider